ScooloV/bbpedia/docs/death_zone/new_inducements.md

 that committed the Foul is immediately

 Knocked Down.
-When a player is Knocked Down by Jorm, you may apply a +1 modifierr to either the Armour roll or Injury roll.
-This modifierr may be applied after the roll has been made.
+When a player is Knocked Down by Jorm, you may apply a +1 modifier to either the Armour roll or Injury roll.
+This modifier may be applied after the roll has been made.

 "SHUT IT, Y0U H00LIGANS!"